lanqy/simple-router/README.md

-# simple-router
+# single-page-jquery
-a simple router with hash and jquery
+Single page with hash and jquery